srivishnua-lambdatest/appium-navigation-tracker/README.md

 2. Hooks into navigation events
 3. Tracks screen transitions
 4. Saves results at the end of your test
+5. Identifies test names and spec files automatically

 No additional code changes required!
 The tracker will automatically:
 - Hook into your driver's navigation methods
 - Track screen changes
 - Save results when your tests complete
+- Detect test names and spec files from the execution context

 ### Example Auto-Configuration